 - Investigators considered to be nationally underrepresented in the field of HIV and substance use research by NIH and NIDA.
 These include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from socially, culturally, economically, or educationally disadvantaged backgrounds that have inhibited their ability to pursue a career in health-related research.

-Pilot projects funds may not be used to supplement or prolong ongoing research, to support dissertation research, and should not be used as bridge funds when other research support is no longer available.
+Pilot projects funds may not be used to supplement or prolong ongoing research, to support dissertation research or coursework, or to purchase equipment, and cannot be used as bridge funds when other research support is no longer available.

 Funding decisions will be based on the following criteria: